MicroEJ/docs/KernelDeveloperGuide/kf.rst

 by the Kernel.
-These Features are fully controlled by the Kernel: they can be installed, started, stopped and uninstalled at any time independently of the system state (particularily, a Feature never depends on an other Feature to be stopped)!
+These Features are fully controlled by the Kernel: they can be installed, started, stopped and uninstalled at any time independently of the system state (particularily, a Feature never depends on an other Feature to be stopped).

 The complete KF specification is available at `<http://www.e-s-r.net/download/specification/ESR-SPE-0020-KF-1.4-F.pdf>`_